zhangyating1998/Asteroids/README.md

-This project is an asteroid game.
+This project is an asteroid game written in Java.

 The IDE used is IntelliJ IDEA.
 However, you can import it into other IDE too.